ScarlettPPC/TweetAway/README.md

 ![logo](https://github.com/user-attachments/assets/9249b542-e559-4546-be3e-c9be1db2efdf)
 # TweetAway
- A third-part Twitter client written in Python
+ A third-party Twitter client written in Python
  By ScarlettPPC 2024

 Get your Twitter cookie using an extension called "Get cookies.txt LOCALLY", available on Firefox and Chrome: